aspose-words/Aspose.Words-API-References/english/net/aspose.words.rendering/shaperenderer/_index.md

 ---
 title: Class ShapeRenderer
 second_title: Aspose.Words for .NET API Reference
 description: Aspose.Words.Rendering.ShapeRenderer class.
-Provides methods to render an individual Shape or GroupShape to a raster or vector image or to a Graphics object in C#
+Provides methods to render an individual Shape or GroupShape to a raster or vector image or to a Graphics object in C#.
 type: docs
 weight: 4370
 url: /net/aspose.words.rendering/shaperenderer/